 - Broadcast and Individual

 - Low energy

 - Location Information

 1:Broadcast and Individual – Sending to many but also looking at broadcasting between individuals (and between species in Nature’s teams).
-In trusted groups such as project teams, departments or even organisations (see the three rings of commitment in any group); we can employ one to many broadcast messaging) or communicating on a one to one basis (see traits of communication)
+In trusted groups such as project teams, departments or even organisations; we can employ one to many broadcast messaging) or communicating on a one to one basis (see traits of communication)

 Creating group chats (Microsoft Teams) or channels (with participants in SLACK) enables you to employ broadcasting and one to one individual conversations in any enterprise.
 Here, you can also identify a way to automate Roger (I have received your message but I may or may not action it) and Wilco (I have received your message and will comply with it).
 Effective Bioteams minimise communication requiring a Wilco – hence broadcast may be suitable to induce self organisation via group chats, channels and private chats.

 2: One Way – This is a natural progression from broadcast messaging but in essence implies that two way messaging can really slow a team down.
 Effective teams should use 1-way messaging as a default, and 2-way as an exception!

 The use of urgent and important notifications within Microsoft Teams acts as a reminder signal and ensures that members of the group chat are effectively ‘notified’ or ‘constantly reminded’ until they embrace the message.
 This ensures the one way message is not lost or attenuated.

 3:Whole Species – Pheromone messaging is available to all the members of the species, however, different castes within a species may have different messages they send and “listen for”.
 Therefore, all members should have full, equal and unbiased messaging rights.
 With this comes the potential for abuse, however, that can be handled by a reputation management system within social systems.